Naturkosmetik

 + No animal testing

-+ Support for vegan lifestyle
++ Supporting vegan lifestyle

 6. Leaping Bunny